imp_iris <- mice(iris.mis, m=10, maxit=25, meth="pmm", seed=500, printFlag=FALSE)

 Sometimes you’ll have a need to do additional data management after imputation has been completed.
 Creating binary indicators of an event, re-creating scale variables etc. The general approach is to transform the imputed data into long format using complete with the argument include=TRUE , do the necessary data management, and then convert it back to a mids object type.

-Continuing with the iris example, let’s create a new variable that is the ratio of Sepal to Petal length.
+Continuing with the penguin example, let’s create a new variable that is the ratio of bill length to depth.

 Recapping prior steps of imputing, and then creating the completed long data set.